 Some medical problems can cause anxiety (for example, heart disease, lung problems, or an overactive thyroid gland)

-Many drugs can cause or worsen anxiety (for example, amphetamines, caffeine, cocaine, and corticosteroids)
+Many medicines and drugs can cause or worsen anxiety (for example, amphetamines, caffeine, cocaine, and corticosteroids)

 Doctors treat anxiety disorders with medicine and therapy